LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/ResourceManagement.md

 The technique of acquiring resources in a constructor and releasing them in a destructor is known as Resource Acquisition Is Initialization or RAII.

+RAII

+RAII (Resource Acquisition Is Initialization) is a programming technique whereby resource use is tied to the lifetime of objects with automatic duration (e.g. non-dynamically allocated objects).
+In C++, RAII is implemented via classes with constructors and destructors.
+A resource (such as memory, a file or database handle, etc…) is typically acquired in the object’s constructor (though it can be acquired after the object is created if that makes sense).
+That resource can then be used while the object is alive.
+The resource is released in the destructor, when the object is destroyed.
+The primary advantage of RAII is that it helps prevent resource leaks (e.g. memory not being deallocated) as all resource-holding objects are cleaned up automatically.

+The IntArray class at the top of this lesson is an example of a class that implements RAII -- allocation in the constructor, deallocation in the destructor. std::string and std::vector are examples of classes in the standard library that follow RAII -- dynamic memory is acquired on initialization, and cleaned up automatically on destruction.

 RAII allows us to eliminate ‘‘naked new operations,’’ that is, to avoid allocations in general code and keep them buried inside the implementation of well-behaved abstractions, like constructors and destructors.
 Similarly, ‘‘naked delete operations’’ should be avoided.
 Avoiding naked new and naked delete makes code far less error-prone and far easier to keep free of resource leaks.

 An example of the difference between using a dynamic allocation via a naked new and delete and using automatic allocation follows.